byochiram/SigmaPPL/README.md

 ## Project Context

-This project was developed as a team assignment for the Software Engineering Project course.
-The system focuses on simulating the academic course registration workflow between students and academic advisors.
+This project was developed as an academic team project in the 5th semester.
+The main goal was to build a course registration workflow similar to university academic information systems, especially for IRS submission and academic advisor approval.

 ## Disclaimer

-This project is an academic simulation project and is not an official Universitas Diponegoro academic system.
+This project is an academic simulation project and is not an official Universitas Diponegoro system.